Kongo Civil War: End of the war

 After these battles, Pedro dedicated himself to reunifying Kongo and making peace between the Kinlaza and Kimpanzu.
 A general pardon was given to all Kimpanzu, and a rotational succession was imposed between both factions.
 Manuel Makasa, youngest brother of Kibenga and the leading Kimpanzu claimant, became Pedro's son-in-law and heir.
 King Pedro died in 1718, leaving an at least partially reunified kingdom with its capital back at São Salvador.
 Prince Mauel Masaka became king under the name Manuel II of Kongo.
 After him, Garcia IV Nkanga a Mvemba succeeded peacefully to the throne according to Pedro's compromise agreement.
 King Garcia the IV was a member of the Mbula faction of Kinlaza.
 After him, the Kinlaza of Bula stopped making independent claims for the throne of Kongo.
-King Pedro IV's descendants remained in Kibang,u claiming the title of prince but never pressing to become king of Kongo.
+King Pedro IV's descendants remained in Kibangu, claiming the title of prince but never pressing to become king of Kongo.
 Peace reigned more or less for the next 50 years with very few intervals.
 The throne rotated mainly between the Kinlaza of the east and the Kimpanzu of the west.
 Despite the settlement and restoration of the monarchy, Kongo was long past its glory days.
 It never regained its prominence economically or politically, disintegrating into fiefdoms recognising the King of Kongo but not truly under his control.